mmacedoeu/inkathon/README.md

 ```

 Optionally, to enable [`simple-git-hooks`](https://github.com/toplenboren/simple-git-hooks) (for automatic linting & formatting when committing), you can run the following command once: `pnpm simple-git-hooks`.

+NOTE: At this point we don't have a proper frontend yet, so you can skip this step.
+To have a glimpse of the work in progress, you can run the following command once: `pnpm run sandbox`.
+Or try the scripts in the contracts folder.

 ### 2. Build & deploy contracts on a local node